 (R 7.1) We identify the need for a review paper, adopting a whole-Earth surface temperature perspective, explaining to general scientific users the range of surface temperature measurands, their physical significance, their interrelationships, and the status of their corresponding measurements.
 Useful precursors for this exist covering certain domains.
-For example, Kerr (2004) focuses on a comparative overview of existing operational split window methods currently used to derive LST from MODIS, SEVIRI, VIIRS and future GOES-R ABI sensor for instance.
+For example, Kerr et al. (2004) focus on a comparative overview of existing split window methods.
+LST standard products from MODIS, SEVIRI, VIIRS and future GOES-R ABI sensors are based on these methods (with the effect of view angle explicitly represented by an additional term in the retrieval algorithms used for VIIRS and ABI).
 Jacob et al. (2008) discusses the different types of temperature measurands in vegetated regions and their interrelation in the context of thermal infrared (TIR) remote sensing, and Li et al. (2013) reviews the current state of different algorithms for estimating LST from satellite TIR data.